Our clergy, staff, and elected leadership bring a variety of gifts to further the viability and vitality of our parish.

 Cliff also received his undergraduate degree from Eastern Nazarene College, and then went to Nazarene Theological Seminary in Missouri where he received the M.Div. degree in 1979.
 Having sensed a call to work in Christian higher education, Sue and Cliff returned to the Quincy area, where Cliff earned both the M.Ed and EdD. degrees from Boston University.
 Ordained to pastoral ministry in 1982, Cliff worked at ENC for 21 years as a faculty member and administrator, before moving in 2000 to Gordon College, where he continued his administrative career as Dean of Global Education and more recently returned to the classroom as Department Chair in Communication Arts.
 During this same time, Cliff has undertaken numerous volunteer ministry positions as an associate pastor, senior pastor, interim pastor and ministry director.
 At St. C’s, Cliff works with Father Eric in developing thoughtful liturgical worship experiences and special music events.
 Cliff also brings a particular focus on engaging artists in service to the liturgy and he preaches regularly.

-Sue and Cliff have been married for 41 years and have two adult children.
-They have three (soon to be four) grandchildren.
+Sue and Cliff have been married for 42 years and have two adult children.
+They have four grandchildren.
 In 2015 they moved to Beverly, MA to be closer to Cliff’s work and to their family.

 Ms. Liz Marshall